Skidmore-Computational-Biophysics-Lab/CTD_paper/README.md

 ## md_sim_files/
 This folder contains starting structure files used for our simulations.

+## reweighting/
+This folder contains the scripts used for reweighting the frames from our GaMD simulations.

 # Figures
 Pathways to the Jupyter Notebooks that produced the figures in the manuscript and SI